AnujIravane/Clue-Reasoner/README.md

 ## Installation

 Requires [zchaff](https://www.princeton.edu/~chaff/zchaff.html)
-Once downloaded, extract to directory, then run make in the directory
+Once downloaded, extract to directory, then run make (requires g++ compiler) in the directory
 Copy the zchaff executable into your path (echo $PATH will show path directories)

 ## Usage